savander/TwServersInfo-php/README.md

 ## Usage (examples based on Laravel Facade)

 ### Teeworlds Servers
+Gathering information from server/servers can consume some time.

 You can **add one or few servers** to object by passing `array`
 ```php
 $servers = TwServers::addServers([